papudatta/papudatta.github.io/baremetal_k8s/README.md

 ## Introduction

 Hello!
-My goal is to outline the detailed steps i followed in bringing up a kubernetes cluster on "bare-metal" Ubuntu VMs.
+My goal is to outline the detailed steps I followed in bringing up a kubernetes cluster on "bare-metal" Ubuntu VMs.
 All this was inspired by the exellent tutorials in [kubernetes_the_hard_way](https://github.com/kelseyhightower/kubernetes-the-hard-way) and [Michael Champagne's blog](https://blog.csnet.me/)

 Click [View On Github](https://github.com/papudatta/papudatta.github.io) above to report any issues with this procedure.

 ### Summary of contents

-* Details of the environment followed by component verions
+* Details of the environment - OS, component versions, subnets used, etc
 * Prepare TLS certificates
 * Generate kubeconfig files
 * Data encryption config